Air Force JROTC

-Another national organization is collaborating with NAR to get more young people into model rocketry.
-As of May 2017, NAR has signed a MOU with the Air Force Junior Reserve Officer Training Corps (AFJROTC) to foster greater cooperation among NAR Sections and AFJROTC Squadrons to encourage joint rocketry activities.
+As of May 2017, NAR has signed a memorandum of understanding with the Air Force Junior Reserve Officer Training Corps (AFJROTC) to foster greater cooperation among NAR sections and AFJROTC Squadrons to encourage joint rocketry activities.

 The Air Force JROTC provides leadership training and an aerospace science program for high school students.
 Secondary school students who enroll in the AFJROTC program are offered a wide variety of curricular and extra-curricular activities.
 The program explores the historic and scientific aspects of aerospace technology and teaches high school students self-reliance, self-discipline and other characteristics found in good leaders.
 The AFJROTC program is open to 9th-12th grade students who are citizens of the United States.
 There are more than 121,000 high school cadets in the program and over 1,950 retired USAF instructors who lead, mentor, guide, and teach the cadets in high schools.
 AFJROTC enjoys overwhelming school administration and community support because of the huge positive impact on cadets, schools, communities, and our nation.
 The program is not a recruiting tool for the military services and those students who participate in AFJROTC do not incur any obligation to the Air Force, but the students do wear uniforms and follow military type protocol in their classes and activities.